mgolriz6/peoplepro/README.md

 # peoplepro
-PeopleProBot is a Telegram bot that displays user info when you send a message to it
+PeopleProBot is a Telegram bot that displays user info and current time when you send a message to it